edprince/edwardprince.com/_posts/2016-03-14-making-this-site.md

 ### Challenges

-First are foremost, Jekyll is a blogging platform, and yet the theme I have used, didn't include any blog templates, so that's where a bit of thinking is done.
+First and foremost, Jekyll is a blogging platform, and yet the theme I have used, didn't include any blog templates, so that's where a bit of thinking is done.
 I was able to copy the blog functionality from an older jekyll site I maintain, and integrate it - not exactly seamlessly - into this site.
 The